 Could there be any better indicator that good economic times are ahead for the country, President Obama and Democrats?

-Video below via Mediaite which didn’t just miss the import of Morris’ confession, they didn’t even think it worth mentioning.
+Video available at Mediaite which didn’t just miss the import of Morris’ confession, they didn’t even think it worth mentioning.